 Triglycerides are an important measure of heart health.
 Here's why triglycerides matter — and what to do if your triglycerides are too high.By Mayo Clinic Staff

-Having a high level of triglycerides, a type of fat (lipid) in your blood, can increase your risk of heart disease.
-However, the same lifestyle choices that promote overall health can help lower your triglycerides, too.
+Having a high level of triglycerides in your blood can increase your risk of heart disease.
+But the same lifestyle choices that promote overall health can help lower your triglycerides, too.

 When you eat, your body converts any calories it doesn't need to use right away into triglycerides.
 The triglycerides are stored in your fat cells.
 Later, hormones release triglycerides for energy between meals.

-A simple blood test can reveal whether your triglycerides fall into a healthy range.
+A simple blood test can reveal whether your triglycerides fall into a healthy range:

 - Normal — Less than 150 milligrams per deciliter (mg/dL), or less than 1.7 millimoles per liter (mmol/L)

 - Borderline high — 150 to 199 mg/dL (1.8 to 2.2 mmol/L)

 - High — 200 to 499 mg/dL (2.3 to 5.6 mmol/L)

 - Very high — 500 mg/dL or above (5.7 mmol/L or above)

 Your doctor will usually check for high triglycerides as part of a cholesterol test, which is sometimes called a lipid panel or lipid profile.
 You'll have to fast before blood can be drawn for an accurate triglyceride measurement.